Updated: Aug 26

 Photo Courtesy: Courtney Cook collected from Unsplash

 If an employer hires you to carry out work under an agreed employment contract, you are considered to be an employee.
 As an employee, you have various rights which are designed to keep you safe while you are at work.
 Those are also created to ensure that you are paid correctly.
 To make sure that you get all your entitlements as an employee, you must understand your rights.
-Following are the things you need to know about your rights as an employee-
+In this article, I am discussing the things you need to know about your rights as an employee in Australia -

 1. What is an employment contract?